bsdinis/ist-software-security/vuln7.md

 2. Close the username field with a `'` and insert your SQL payload, with `;` separating the statements. (eg: `'; drop table Posts -- `)

-Note: there seems to be a WAF on the server controlling which payloads are valid (which seems a bit contrived, but we're not offering any creative commentary, this is a play).
+Note: There seems to be a WAF on the server controlling which payloads are valid (which seems a bit contrived, but we're not offering any creative commentary, this is a play).
 As such, only `DROP` payloads seem to be allowed.
 In addition to this, this exploit can be replicated in `/friends`, `/login`, `/edit_post`, `/profile`, `/create_post`.
 In the last endpoint, the payload is different, similar to the following string: `SomeContent', 'Public'); DROP TABLE Posts -- `.

 [(POC)](vuln7.py)